pypy/pypy/pypy/doc/faq.rst

   step-by-step guide that we can follow to reproduce the problem ourselves.
 Don't assume we know anything about any program other than PyPy.
-We would like a guide that we can follow point by point on a machine similar to yours, starting from a bare PyPy, until we see the same problem.
+We would like a guide that we can follow point by point (without guessing or having to figure things out) on a machine similar to yours, starting from a bare PyPy, until we see the same problem.
 (If you can, you can try to reduce the number of steps and the time it needs to run, but that is not mandatory.)